MuskanKhandelwal/SmartRetailer/README.md

 Small retailers often rely on static markups and ad-hoc promos, missing revenue when demand shifts with seasonality, inflation, or competitor moves.
 This project prototypes **learned pricing agents** that experiment safely in a **market simulator** and choose prices that increase revenue while respecting **fairness caps**.
 We benchmark against **static** and **rule-based** baselines.

 This repo is tailored to **Dominick’s weekly store-level** scanner data.
 We build a clean soft-drinks panel from the classic files (upcsdr.csv, wsdr.csv, dominicks_weeks.csv), then will run baselines and agents.
-Agents try small price changes in a sandbox and keep those that help revenue without violating caps.
+Agents try small price changes in a sandbox and keep those that help revenue without violating caps.The project builds a realistic market simulator seeded with Dominick’s Finer Foods scanner data and trains agents such as Double DQN and PPO to learn revenue-optimal pricing policies.

 ### Preprocessing